Covid 19 coronavirus: Waiheke Island ferry - 'animal behaviour' in queue sparks police complaints

 Horne said the company is working with Auckland Transport to manage on-wharf physical distancing guidelines and there is clearly marked signage on board vessels while crew observe and remind passengers to follow the guidelines.

-"Following physical distancing guidelines requires collaboration and ultimately, we ask passengers to take personal responsibility for following the clearly marked stickers on the wharves and our vessels," he said.
+"Following physical distancing guidelines requires collaboration and ultimately we ask passengers to take personal responsibility for following the clearly marked stickers on the wharves and our vessels," he said.

 Last year, Waiheke residents expressed frustration at lengthy delays and cancelled sailings on the ferries, their only transport to the mainland.